-4.4.
+IV.
 Comparison with static allocation programs

-Table 2 compares two static data structure implementations of the DIRECT algorithm, [2] and [6], with the dynamic data structure implementation proposed here.
+Table 4.2 compares two static data structure implementations of the DIRECT algorithm, [2] and [7], with the dynamic data structure implementation proposed here.
 The test problems are the same two used throughout this section.
 Execution time is reported in milliseconds, and the memory usage reported is the maximum working set size in pages (1 page = 512 bytes).
 This number precisely reflects the virtual memory required by the program during execution.
 Not surprisingly, static implementations can execute much faster, until paging of the large static structures dominates the time.
-As Table 2 shows, the difference in

-Table 2.
-Comparison of static and dynamic implementations with BoxMatrix column dimension $n_c=2n$, problem dimension n,L iterations, $\epsilon=0$.
+As Table 4.2 shows, the difference in memory requirements can be substantial.
+Of course, if a DIRECT code is being used inside a larger scientific computation, there is no contest in terms of robustness.
+The dynamic code described here will always return with something useful, whereas a statically allocated code will simply fail when it exhausts its memory allocation.
+The results in Table 4.2 used BoxMatrix column dimension $n_c = 2n$, which produced better results than the earlier mentioned value of $n_c = 35n$ derived from a large ensemble of experiments.
+An asterisk in the table indicates that the code failed with an execution exception.